 عنوان مقاله [English]

 Results and Discussion: The results showed that with increasing the concentration of both AgNPs and AgNO3, the activity of dehydrogenase and urease in soil samples decreased during the incubation times.
 Microbial substrate induced respiration (SIR) and the total bacterial population in soil samples considerably declined at the end of experiment.
-Bacterial population in AgNPs treatments decreased compare to AgNO3 treatments but the reduction was not statistically significant.
+Bacterial population in AgNPs treatments decreased compared to AgNO3 treatments but the reduction was not statistically significant.
 Over time, soil dehydrogenase activity and soil SIR decreased in both AgNPs and AgNO3 treatments, while soil urease activity and heterotrophic bacterial populations improved but again in heterotrophic bacterial populations was not statistically significant.
 The soil biological quality index was estimated from the soil biological data.
-The results showed that AgNO3 treatments reduced the soil biological quality index compare to AgNPs treatments.
-In the other word, the results showed that AgNO3 was more toxic to soil bacteria activity compare to AgNPs.
-The lowest soil urease and dehydrogenase enzyme activity and soil biological quality index ware observed in the treatment of 100 mg kg-1 dry soil AgNO3 after 7 days of incubation.
-The results showed that the application of 0.5, 5, 10, 50 and 100 mg Ag kg-1 dry soil AgNO3 and AgNP respectively decreased (22%, 40%, 59%, 73% and 82%), (10%, 30%, 68%, 76% and 86%) Relative soil bacterial population compared to control after 42 days of incubation.
+AgNO3 treatments reduced the soil biological quality index compared to AgNPs treatments.
+In other words, the results showed that AgNO3 was more toxic to soil bacteria activity compared to AgNPs.
+The lowest soil urease and dehydrogenase enzyme activity and soil biological quality index were observed in the treatment of 100 mg kg-1 dry soil AgNO3 after 7 days of incubation.
+The application of 0.5, 5, 10, 50, and 100 mg Ag kg-1 dry soil decreased relative soil bacterial population by 22%, 40%, 59%, 73%, and 82% in AgNO3 treatment and 10%, 30%, 68%, 76%, and 86% in AgNO3 treatment compared to control after 42 days of incubation, respectively.